Candlelight Tour of Homes® Nov 30,Dec. 1 & 2 and Dec. 7, 8, 9, 2017

 Hours: Thursdays – 3 pm – 7 pm

 Fridays and Saturdays – 5 pm – 9 pm

 Tickets: Adults $20 each, Children age 10 and under $2 each, Groups of 15 – $15 each.

-Get your official 35th Annual Candlelight Tour of Homes® tickets here! or at The Marion County Chamber of Commerce.
+Get your official 35th Annual Candlelight Tour of Homes® tickets here! or at The Marion County Chamber of Commerce office and online here.
 Get a group discount when you purchase for groups of 15 or more for $15 per ticket!
 For information about group sales visit the website or call 903.665.7064.